chucknewmanjr/Schema_Changes/README.md

 # Schema-Changes
-This repository contains 4 Transact-SQL scripts.
+This repository is specifically for Microsoft SQL Server.
+It contains 4 Transact-SQL scripts.
 When used together, they do 2 things:
 - They store all executed DDL instructions, which are also called schema changes.
 - And they validate schema changes.